 - 6.1.
 Positioning and securing on the vehicle - 6.1.1.
-The use of child restraints in the ""IUI" category is permitted in any seat positions if the child restraints are fitted in conformity with the vehicle manufacturer's instructions.
+The use of child restraints in the ""IUI" category is permitted in I-Size ready vehicle, for any seat positions if the child restraints are fitted in conformity with this vehicle manufacturer's instructions.

-[The use of child restraints in the "specific vehicle" category is permitted only for ISOFIX CRS in all seat positions and also in the luggage area if the restraints are fitted in conformity with the vehicle manufacturer's instructions.
+The use of child restraints in the "specific vehicle" category is permitted only for ISOFIX Integral CRS in all seat positions and also in the luggage area if the restraints are fitted in conformity with the vehicle manufacturer's instructions.